RubensKj/mongo-sharded-cluster/vm-config/README.md

 systemctl restart sshd.service
 ```

 Restarting the service, will be able to access root with your new password, in case you want to access by ssh, you can type `ifconfig` in order to get your ip from vm.
-In case you receive a error on type command, use `apt-get nettools` to install the necessary dependencies.
+In case you receive an error on it, use `apt-get nettools` to install the necessary dependencies.

 🚧 Working on it 🚧